How margin trading works.

 Add margin to an account

-If you don’t already have an Ally Invest account, you can apply for a margin account in our online invest application.
-If you already have a margin account, give us a call or go online to request funds.
+If you don’t already have an Ally Invest account, you can apply for a margin account in our Ally Invest application.
 If you have an Ally Invest account that doesn’t have margin, log in to your account and select All Settings from the Settings dropdown.
 Select Add Margin to My Account.
-You need to have a minimum of $2,000 in your account to borrow or buy on margin.
-Learn more about margin requirements

 You can see how much is available for withdrawal in the Cash & Balances tab of your Holdings page.
 Initiate a transfer in the Transfers dropdown to move the money to another account or request a check.

-See an example of margin trading in action with our margin trading calculator.
+See an example of margin trading in action.

 These amounts don't include interest or fees.
 The example assumes you can borrow up to 50% of your account value, but the percentage can vary depending on the security.

-You can mitigate these risks by borrowing in smaller amounts and by monitoring the value of the securities to prevent a margin call.
+You can mitigate these risks by borrowing in smaller amounts and by monitoring the value of the securities to the prevent a margin call .

 Keep in mind